-The KOTA 320w or 600w LED is an excellent choice.
+The APTA LED is an excellent choice.
 Its versatile design makes it ideal as both a high bay and a flood light.
-KOTA fixtures are most popular in spaces such as detailing shops, warehouses, commercial facilities, and indoor/outdoor sport courts.
+APTA fixtures are most popular in spaces such as detailing shops, warehouses, commercial facilities, and indoor/outdoor sport courts.

-The KOTAs are, simple enough, very powerful fixtures.
-The 320w KOTA delivers up to 32,778 lumens, and the 600w KOTA delivers up to 63,745 lumens; both models are rated at 100,000 hours.
-Unlike other high bays out there, the KOTAs feature just one COB LED per fixture.
-However, the LEDs used in KOTA fixtures outperform regular LED chips due in large part to a dispersion tunnel that allows heat to leave the surface of the chip.
+APTAs are, simply put, very powerful fixtures.
+APTA comes in a huge range of wattages.
+The APTA 320 delivers up to 22,388 lumens; all models of APTA are L70 rated at a whopping 200,000 hours.
+Unlike other high bays out there, the APTA features a modular design that is easy to replace in the event of breakage.
+The LED chips inside an APTA module are exposed, protecting them from overheating.
 These LEDs stay cooler and, as a result, last significantly longer.
 These chips can operate at your desired Kelvin temperature, making it easy for you to achieve the light you want and need.

-KOTA LED fixtures feature tempered-glass lenses, black powder-coated brackets, electrophoretic deposition (EPD) heat sinks, and black anodized and powder-coated reflectors.
-Designed with a 95% transparency rate for optimal lumen output, the tempered glass lens on each KOTA fixture is sealed tight against dust and water.
-KOTAs are designed to be virtually maintenance free and their extreme rated life prevents downtime and makes for consistent performance.
+APTA LED fixtures feature polycarbonate lenses, and the lens on each APTA LED chip is sealed tight against dust and water with an impressive IP rating of 67.
+APTAs are designed to be virtually maintenance-free and their extreme rated life prevents downtime and makes for consistent performance.

-These fixtures come with a standard rating of IP65.
-Mounting a KOTA is made simple by options for sport mounts (for use on standard 2 ⅜” pole tenons), bracket mounts (for use on walls or ceilings), and hook mounts (for use on ceilings).
+Mounting an APTA is made simple by options for sport mounts (for use on standard 2 ⅜” pole tenons), bracket mounts (for use on walls or ceilings), and hook mounts (for use on ceilings).
 You can even invert these fixtures and use them to indirectly light the area below.
 The sport mount and bracket mount are both adjustable, so you can tilt and aim the fixture where you need it.
 If an adjustable mounting arm isn’t suitable, a direct pole-top mount is a good choice.
-All in all, the KOTA family are the dream fixtures for electricians and customer alike.
+All in all, the APTA family is the dream fixture for electricians and customers alike.